neo-project/docs/docs/en-us/reference/governance_api.md

 #### Function & Scope

 Validators are nodes which are able to start or vote to new block proposals.
-Detailed description can be found in Neo3 write paper.

 #### How Are Validators Elected